maziyank/maziyank/README.md

 Just a guy who turns her life path from accounting to programming.

-I am speak Javascript and Python.
+I speak Javascript and Python.